nasa/cumulus/docs/deployment/configure_cloudwatch_logs_delivery.md

 ## Logs Sent

-Be default, the following logs will be sent to the destination when one is given.
+By default, the following logs will be sent to the destination when one is given.

 * Ingest logs
 * Async Operation logs